Non-thermal Sunyaev-Zeldovich signal from radio galaxy lobes: Discussion

-Other than radio cocoons residing within clusters, radio galaxies having cocoons are ubiquitous in our Universe.
-In the previous sections, we have calculated the magnitude of distortion of the CMB spectrum from individual radio galaxy cocoons.
-As a next step, we can consider an ensemble of radio cocoons populating the universe and calculate the global averaged CMB distortions.
-A first calculation of the average $y$-distortion has been done in \cite{YSS1999} and \cite{M2001} assuming that the radio cocoons reside inside the dark matter halos with one-percent halo occupational efficiency.
+Other than radio galaxy lobes residing within clusters, radio galaxies having radio lobes are ubiquitous in our Universe.
+In the previous sections, we have calculated the magnitude of distortion of the CMB spectrum from individual radio galaxy lobes .
+As a next step, we can consider an ensemble of radio lobes populating the universe and calculate the global averaged CMB distortions.
+A first calculation of the average $y$-distortion has been done in \cite{YSS1999} and \cite{M2001} assuming that the radio galaxy lobes reside inside the dark matter halos with one-percent halo occupational efficiency.
 The jet luminosity was assumed to be equal to the Eddington luminosity of central black hole of mass $M_{\rm BH}$ with $M_{\rm BH}=0.002M_{\rm halo}$.
-Moreover, \cite{M2001} calculated the angular power spectrum, $C_\ell$, of CMB distortions from unresolved radio galaxy cocoons.
-However, these initial efforts assumed the distortion to be non-relativistic $y$-distortion and concluded that a cosmological distribution of cocoons with $t_j$=$10^7$ yr to be severely constrained due to the COBE CMB spectral distortion limit \citep{COBE1996}.
-Our calculations suggest that in a $\Lambda$CDM universe with the current cosmological parameters, the global averaged $<y>\sim 10^{-6}$ for $t_j=10^7$ yr.
+Moreover, \cite{M2001} calculated the angular power spectrum, $C_\ell$, of CMB distortions from unresolved radio galaxy lobes .
+However, these initial efforts assumed the distortion to be non-relativistic $y$-distortion and concluded that a cosmological distribution of radio lobes with $t_{\rm J}$=$10^7$ yr to be severely constrained due to the COBE CMB spectral distortion limit \citep{COBE1996}.
+Our calculations suggest that in a $\Lambda$CDM universe with the current cosmological parameters, the global averaged $<y>\sim 10^{-6}$ for $t_{\rm J}=10^7$ yr.
 Several improvements are in order to make progress - for example, the assumed jet luminosity of their model may be too high compared to the jet luminosity inferred from individual radio galaxies \citep{HC2020}.
 Also, the efficiency factor will not be a constant but a function of dark matter halo mass.
 Our preliminary work on calculating the two point correlation functions of SZ fluctuations imply that the contribution from radio galaxies can be $\sim$ 10 percent of contribution from galaxy clusters.
-We will present the results for $<y>$ and $C_\ell$ for a cosmological distribution of radio cocoons in a followup work.
+We will present the results for $<y>$ and $C_\ell$ for a cosmological distribution of radio galaxy lobes in a followup work.